klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 This command creates a new :term:`build`.
 If the :term:`buildtag` is not given as an option, the program generates a :term:`buildtag` in the form "AUTO-nnn".
 Note that options "--db" and "--builddb" are mandatory for this command.
 A new :term:`build` is created according to the :term:`modulespecs`.
-Moduleversions may be unspecified or exactly specified.
-The algorithm tries to find matching :term:`moduleversions` in the order they are specified for this command.
-This command calls "make" and, after successful completion, sets the :term:`state` of the :term:`build` to "testing".
+The :term:`modulespecs` must be exactly specified and complete with respect to dependencies.
+This command calls "make" and, after successful completion, sets the state of the :term:`build` to "testing".
 If you want to skip this step, use option "--no-make".
 In order to provide arbitrary options to make use option "--makeopts".

 find [MODULESPECS]